Proper diet is the key to prevention of almost all joint problems and it is equally important for regeneration of the knee, hip and spine cartilage.

 How to Regenerate Knee Cartilage Naturally (and Hip Cartilage)

-Recent study showed that consumption of foods rich in amino acid called lysine can be of great help, because it plays an important role in regeneration of the collagen from which the cartilage is made of.
+A recent study showed that the consumption of foods rich in an amino acid called lysine can be of great help because it plays an important role in the regeneration of the collagen from which the cartilage is made.
 Because this amino acid is not synthesized in the body, it must be introduced through food – the optimum quantity is 12 mg for each kilo of body weight.

-The optimum quantity of this substance is 1000 to 1200 mg a day, and is manufactured from shark cartilage and pig and cow cartilage.
+The optimum quantity of this substance is 1000 to 1200 mg a day and is manufactured from shark cartilage and pig and cow cartilage.
 The chondroitin is usually combined with glucosamine which enhances the flexibility and mobility of the joints, but it is not significant in the natural regeneration of the cartilage.
-It is manufactured from the chitin, found in the shells of the shrimps, crabs, lobsters etc.
+It is manufactured from chitin, found in the shells of shrimps, crabs, lobsters, etc.

 Food for cartilage

-Diet based on products that are rich in vitamins is crucial to proper formation and regeneration of the knee cartilage.
+A diet based on products that are rich in vitamins is crucial to the proper formation and regeneration of the knee cartilage.

 Vitamin C is essential for the body.

-The optimum daily quantity is 75 mg, and great sources for this vitamin are grapefruit, orange, tangerine, grape, blackberry, and their juices as well.
+The optimum daily quantity is 75 mg, and great sources of this vitamin are grapefruit, orange, tangerine, grape, blackberry, and their juices as well.

 This vitamin can be also found in onions, peppers, potatoes, lettuce, etc.

-One study conducted in 2009, published as “Arthritis and Rheumatism”, confirms that exposure to sunlight and vitamin D, directly contributed to better joint mobility to patients that were treated for joint disorders.
+One study conducted in 2009, published as “Arthritis and Rheumatism”, confirms that exposure to sunlight and vitamin D directly contributed to better joint mobility in patients who were treated for joint disorders.

-The results showed that vitamin D must be taken into enough quantities in order to prevent osteoarthritis.
-It can be found in milk, cereals, salmon, herring and oysters.
+The results showed that vitamin D must be taken in enough quantities to prevent osteoarthritis.
+It can be found in milk, cereals, salmon, herring, and oysters.

 Foods rich in vitamin A also support the regeneration of the hip and knee cartilage.